Carvin BK5 Bass

 - No neck inlay dots (I like the clean look)

 I've never felt the same way about this guitar as I did about the TL60.
 This surprised me - it was supposed to be a better instrument for me.
+However it remains a quality instrument.

 The black beauty here is the Ovation Elite Model 1868 steel string acoustic, the version with the ebony fretboard.
 I bought this guitar second-hand for $600 in Berkeley, CA, a few days after my wife and I got married on the California coast.